Saturday, 25, Apr, 2026

 Headnote :

-Parliament by amending s.
-34 of the Indian Income tax Act, 1922, by passing the Indian Income-tax (Amendment) Act (XXXIII of 1954) has now provided that oases of those very persons who originally fell within the ambit of s.
-5(1) of Taxation on Income (Investigation Commission) Act, 1947 (XXX of 1947...
+Parliament has amended section 34 of the Indian Income Tax Act, 1922, through the Indian Income-tax (Amendment) Act (XXXIII of 1954), allowing cases of individuals who initially fell under section 5(1) of the Taxation on Income (Investigation Commission) Act, 1947 (XXX of 1947) and were considered a...

 Dewan Bahadur Seth Gopal Das Mohta Vs. The Union of India & ANR [1954] INSC 97 (21 October 1954)